Stuycs-K/lab11-stuyrim-4-ferraoa-ouj/README.md

 :white_check_mark: use support operations on your team

 :white_check_mark: program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated.
-A win/lose screen is useful here.

 :white_check_mark: display the results of the attack/special/support inside your border.
-Do not print things at the bottom of the screen or it will scroll.

 :white_check_mark: This feature works.